 - As equivalent measurements (¼” is equal to 1’)

 Different floor plan drawings might use different scales, depending on what you’re trying to depict.
 In any case, scales are represented as “scale bars” — black and white lines with numbers — much like a drawing of a ruler.

 While Cedreo doesn’t use scale symbols, it does allow users to download plans to scale with the measurements appearing on the plan.

 The compass helps you understand the orientation of a property and is represented by a circle with an arrow pointing toward due north.

-Unlike the compass you’d typically see on a map, the floor plan symbol doesn’t include cardinal directions, and instead, aims to help you understand how to navigate through a building from the perspective of someone on the inside.
+Unlike the compass you’d typically see on a map, the floor plan symbol doesn’t include cardinal directions; instead, it aims to help you understand how to navigate through a building from the perspective of someone on the inside.

 2. Door floor plan symbols

-There are symbols for every kind of door available—from pocket doors to open doorways—each aimed at creating a visual representation of their form and function.
+There are floor plan symbols for every kind of door available — from pocket doors to double doors — each aimed at creating a visual representation of their form and function.

 Here’s a quick look at some of the more common examples: